 Even when offered with suggestions on how to manage the behavior, some parents get caught in a really negative loop.

 If you find this in yourself, stop and recognize how you are behaving.
-Before you focus on the child’s behavior, it’s really important to understand why it’s triggering you.
+Before you focus on your child’s behavior, it’s really important to understand why it’s triggering you.

 Your child’s poor behavior could be upsetting for one of these reasons:

-- It is dangerous ad you feel worried.
+- It is dangerous and you feel worried.

 Then you can proceed to addressing it with your child.